TURTLE: A C library for an optimistic stepping through a topography: Comparison with ray tracing algorithms

-Fig.\,\ref{fig:facets} shows the differences on the computed rock depths, $|\Delta d|$, when using triangular facets or a bilinear interpolation of the DEM data.
-A striking feature is that these differences are much larger than the overrunning errors of the tuned \emph{optimistic} method (fig.\,\ref{fig:error}).
-For the CDC and TDF views the average absolute difference is 12\,cm and 8\,cm respectively.
+Fig.\,\ref{fig:facets} shows the absolute difference on the computed rock depth, $|\Delta d|$, when using triangular facets or a bilinear interpolation of the DEM data.
+A striking feature is that theses differences are much larger than the overrunning errors of the tuned \emph{optimistic} algorithm (fig.\,\ref{fig:error}).
+For the CDC view the average absolute difference on the distance is 12\,cm.
 For the Ulastai view the average value is ten times higher: 118\,cm.
-This result is consistent with the fact that the grid spacing is ten times larger for the SRTMGL1 data than in the inner grid used for the Chaîne des Puys.
-The sign of the difference is evenly distributed in all three cases.
-The distribution of the absolute difference is shown on the right of fig.\,\ref{fig:facets_histo}.
-It reflects the vertical differences of the topography in both models, shown on the left of the figure.
-The extreme values of $|\Delta d|$ are consistent with the respective spacing between grid nodes.
+The fact that the differences are ten times larger for the Ulastai view is consistent with the ten times larger grid spacing for the SRTMGL1 data than in the inner grid used for the Chaîne des Puys.
+It was also checked that the signed differences, $\Delta d$, are evenly distributed in all three cases with an average consistent with zero.
+The distribution of the absolute difference on the rock depth, $|\Delta d|$, is shown on the right of fig.\,\ref{fig:facets_histo}.
+For comparison, the distribution of the absolute height difference $|\Delta z|$, is also shown on the left of the same figure\,\ref{fig:facets_histo}.
+On average, those are approximatively five times smaller than the differences on the distance: $\langle|\Delta z|\rangle=2\,$cm for the CDC view and $19\,$cm for the Ulastai one.